Continued from: Coty

 In 1941, Coty U.S. opened the Maison Coty in the Rockefeller Center at 451 Madison Avenue, New York.
 Fitted out by the interior designer Dorothy Draper – who had done the interiors for Coty’s pavilion at the World’s Fair – it contained a perfume shop on the ground floor and salons/treatment rooms in the floor above.
 The new facility was christened with an outdoor pageant in the Rockefeller Plaza with the theme ‘Beauty Is a Joy Forever’ featuring ten of the company’s best known perfumes.

-Coty treatments offered at the Maison Coty included manicures, a ‘Relaxation Facial’ which incorporated a back and neck massage, and a ‘Pick-Up Facial’ which started with a streamlined facial cleansing and toning treatment and followed with an Air-Spun make-up.
+Coty treatments offered at the Maison Coty included manicures, a ‘Relaxation Facial’ which incorporated a back and neck massage, and a ‘Pick-Up Facial’ which started with a streamlined facial cleansing and toning treatment, followed with an Air-Spun make-up.

 Coty U.S. made a number contributions to the American war effort including manufacturing insect repellant camouflage creams and solid fuel tablets for cooking; items similar to those already being made by Coty in England.
 The American company also sponsored the Women’s Military Services Club at 415 Madison Avenue which operated from 1943 until the end of the war.